boandme/ChessIQ/README.md

 database.
 Additionally, added a 'to move' marker to make the game more playable for training

 v0.35(Accessibility Update)❓ - Added a help menu and a startup menu that appears on load and helps the user understand how to play this game

+v0.4(First Publish) - Added credits/info pages, and upgraded the UI/UX design for the whole app.

 v0.45(Larger dataset)[2025] - Increase the dataset by 10x, making the positions much more diverse.